coelloclaudio-creator/claudio_itam_hackathon2025/README.md

-# ISAC 2025 Hackathon, Claudio Coello
+# Claudio Coello's project for the ISAC 2025 HAackathon.
 Project for the player recommendation hackathon in the 2025 ITAM Sports Analytics Conference.

+### LinkedIn: www.linkedin.com/in/claudiocoello
+### Contact me at coelloclaudio@gmail.com
+### Data Science student and the University of Florida.

 # Order of tasks performed: